The sun is up for 365 days during the summer, spring, autumn and winter season; therefore you need sun protection all year round.

 - The UV rays are the harshest between 10am to 3pm.
 As much possible, stay indoors during these times.
 If you are outdoors during these moments, maximize with your sun protection.

 - Indoor tanning lamps are more damaging than the UV rays from natural sunlight.
 If you want a healthy tan, opt for tanning products that come from a bottle.
 They give you the tan you always want minus the damage.
+No one wants to look old and darken, to keep your skin healthy and brighten, Try this AMBI Fade Cream which may help to keep your skin healthy and lighten.

 Healthy habits pay off.
 It is best to start your sun protection routine at an early age.